Work wonders with your wages

-Payroll Giving, also known as ‘give as you earn’ or ‘workplace giving’, is a quick, easy and tax efficient way for both employees and employers to support Essex & Herts Air Ambulance.
+Payroll Giving, also known as ‘Give As You Earn’ or ‘Workplace Giving’, is a flexible, easy and tax efficient way for both employees and employers to support Essex & Herts Air Ambulance (EHAAT).

 Your donation makes a difference

-As a Charity with limited Government funding, your regular donation through your payroll giving provides the vital support needed to keep us operational.
+A regular donation through your Payroll Giving provides the vital support needed to keep us operational.
 Below is an example of what your contribution goes towards:

 • £5 – can buy disposable head blocks to help maintain spinal immobilisation in trauma patients.

 • £20 – can buy a combat tourniquet to halt serious bleeding.

 • £24 – can buy a sling to stabilise a patient’s pelvis and reduce bleeding.
 That’s equivalent to a donation of £2 a month.